MonikaSzucs/comp-2825-computer-architecture-organization/class1/README.md

 John Von Neumann
 - talk about him
+- your computer is the result of many companies: simpler, cheaper, backwards compatible

 `Bit`: binary digit 0 or 1
 `byte`: 8-bit word
 `Word`: size: 64 bits probably; the size depends on the size of a register `Register`: fast cpu memory; by definition it stores a single word (an instruction, ad address, an operand)
 - 32 bit vs 64 bit: 2^64 = 2^32 * 2^32
-`cpu`: central processing unit; FDE cycle - fetches, decodes, and executes instructions `RAM`: Random access memory; main memory;
+`cpu`: central processing unit; FDE (Fetch-decode-execute) cycle - fetches, decodes, and executes instructions `RAM`: Random access memory; main memory;
 `Bus`: a common electrical pathway along which data moves between devices